liatrio/run-gatling/README.md

     # Default: 'microsoft'
     javaDistribution: ''

-    # Path to the Gatling Test Suite
+    # Path to the Gatling Test Suite's pom.xml file
     # Default: './test'
-    testPath: ''
+    pomPath: ''

     # Name of the repository to checkout ('org/repo')
     # Default: ''